Our authors are passionate about personal finance. Here are some of the editorial guidelines that our authors follow.

 7. Next Steps

-Now that you have a sense of what we expect, please know that we seek to publish pieces that are relevant to our core topics (as listed above), and does not publish explicit, vulgar, or otherwise inappropriate content.
+Now that you know what we expect, please know that we seek to publish pieces relevant to our core topics (as listed above) and do not publish explicit, vulgar, or otherwise inappropriate content.
 As a result, we’re eager to review your pitch that complements our core topics.
-Once your article gets written, one of our editors will look it over.
-If it’s a good fit, we will put the finishing touches to meet the style our readers come to expect and then publish it!
+Once your article is written, one of our editors will review it.
+If itโs a good fit, we will put the finishing touches to meet the style our readers come to expect and then publish it!

 7.1 How to Submit an Article